Personal Branding: 7 steps to create yours + definition

 His techniques

-To create and maintain his personal branding, Garyvee has implemented a global and intensive communication strategy.
+To make and maintain his personal branding, Garyvee has implemented a global and intensive communication strategy.
 It’s simple, he is present on all social networks.

-He has more than 10 million followers on Instagram and 15 million on TikTok for example.
-On LinkedIn, he also publishes several times a day, where he accumulates more than 5 million followers.
+He has more than 10 million followers on Instagram and 15 million on TikTok, for example.
+On LinkedIn, he also publishes several minutes a day, where he accumulates more than 5 million followers.

 He chose to nest his content on the quest for happiness and entrepreneurship.
-For this, he publishes a lot of video content where he gives advice on these topics.
+For this, he publishes a lot of videos where he gives advice on these topics.

-Here again, we see that the keys to good personal branding are still the same: choose one or two niches that fit us and publish as much content as possible about it. 😛
+Here again, we see that the keys to a good personal brand online are still the same: choose one or two niches that fit us and publish as much as possible about it. 😛

 #3 Toinon Georget